JanLeipzig/MethMod/README.md

 ## How to cite

-As soon as it is published please cite:
+Please cite:
-Engelhardt, et al. "Evolution of DNA methylation across Ecdysozoa."
+Engelhardt, Jan, Oliver Scheer, Peter F. Stadler, and Sonja J. Prohaska.
-XXX (2021): XXX
+"Evolution of DNA methylation across Ecdysozoa."
+Journal of molecular evolution 90, no. 1 (2022): 56-72.

 ## More
 Method description from Engelhardt et al. 2021: